 Most of the time these notifications contain information that beyond your control or not related to your goal and end up doing nothing meaningful and distract your mind.

 Nowadays many workers of companies and organisations spend their time replying e-mails and attending meetings, they switch tasks often by decreasing their attention.
 This kind of shallow work does not create any value by wasting time and energy.

 Professional activities performed in a state of distraction-free concentration that pushes your cognitive capabilities to their limit.
 These efforts create new value, improve your skill, and are hard to replicate.
 Deep work helps to increase the limits of the brain, builds higher concentration.

 Opposite to this is shallow work.
 It is the work that done with a distracted mind,

 According to a study, when you switch from task A to task B, your attention does not immediately follow – a residue of your attention remains stuck thinking about previous task and you can’t focus on current task.
 This is the main reason why deep work is neccesary.

 When you focus your attention on single important task for hours, you end up being productive and achieving things that you can’t imagine.
 Deep work will help you to learn hard skills and produce results at an elite level, which makes you valuable in this competitive world.

-There is a strong relation between focused work and meaningful life.
+There is a strong relationship between focused work and meaningful life.
 When your mind consistently remains in a focused state of mind so intense that there is no attention left over to think about anything irrelevant, or to worry about problems.